Montana Guided Fly Fishing Trips

 River Miles: You'll cover 8 to 10 river miles daily, stopping to wade the most promising pools and runs.

 Fishing Equipment: Guides provide flies and tie-on tippets.
 Bring your rod, reel, and leader material—5-weight fly rods with matching reels and floating lines are the go-to equipment, but other sizes will do the job.
 In a pinch, fly outfit rentals are $25 per person per day.
 Should an accident occur with the loaner fly outfits, a rod breakage fee may apply at the guide’s discretion.
 You’ll need waders and wading boots in late spring and early fall.
-We provide a detailed packing list in our confirmation packet.
+A list of what to bring is in our confirmation packet.

-Fishing License: A non-resident 5-day MT fishing license +fees costs $73.50 (2025).
+Fishing License: A non-resident 5-day MT non-resident fishing license ($56) + conservation license ($7.50) and an invasive species pass ($10).
 Here is the link to purchase a Montana fishing license.

 The DoubleTree in Downtown Helena